spacetelescope/pandokia/doc/source/install.rst

 ...........................................

 Postgres provides good performance.
-The only significant disadvantage is that you need to know (or find someone who knows) how to do MySQL database administration.
+The only significant disadvantage is that you need to know (or find someone who knows) how to do Postgres database administration.
 This is mostly only an issue for the initial setup.